aolkin/hrdc/docs/finance.md

 grants tracker, the budget spreadsheet, and the expenses tracker.
-On the home page of the financial manager, you should see a list of every show you are an executive staff member on that has the financial manager enabled, with your current expected, reported, and actual balances.
+On the home page of the financial manager, you should see a list of every show you are an executive staff member on that has the financial manager enabled, with your current expected and actual balances.

 #### A Note on Terminology

-Your budget is divided into three columns, "Estimate", "Reported", and "Actual".
+Your budget is divided into two columns, "Estimate" and "Actual".
 The estimate column on your budget is for planning your expenses and corresponds to your "requested" grants.
 The difference of those is your expected balance.
-The reported budget column is for tracking how much you think you have spent, and corresponds with your "received" grants.
-Together, those make up your reported balance.
 Your actual balance will be updated automatically as grant funds come in and purchases are logged.

 ## Grants Tracker